 An excellent webcam is not a substitute for good lighting.
 While having a natural light source can be beneficial, extra light may be needed for low-light conditions.

-Godox SL60W is my go-to option.
 This portable LED light emits up to 60 Watts of output.
 It has features to preserve color and dissipate heat, as well as accessories like the remote to control brightness.

 Software

-Webcam software allows you to get more from your built-in and external webcams.
-Some are general-purpose, while others come with your webcam, allowing you to adjust settings and add various effects.
+Some are general-purpose, while others come with your webcam and let you adjust settings and add various effects.

-Logitech webcams come with dedicated software to enhance them.
-However, you can take it to the next level with iGlasses, a MacOS app that allows users to set up webcams and add cool effects.
+But you can take it to the next level with eCamm, OBS or iGlasses, a MacOS app that lets users set up webcams and add cool effects.

 Another option you can try is AI apps like Adobe Podcast Enhancer and Xound App.
 These apps use artificial intelligence to optimize your sound, reduce background noise, and auto-balance audio.

-Wide angle
+Wide angle lens

-A wide angle is the ability of a webcam camera to capture a wider view or area.
-This is possible when the camera has a shorter focal length, around 35mm or less.
-A wide angle is perfect for capturing as much area as possible, such as in nature, real estate, or travel photography courses.
+This happens when the camera has a shorter focal length, around 35mm or less.
+A wide angle is perfect for capturing as much area as possible, like in nature, real estate, or travel photography courses.

-However, wide-angle webcams also tend to take the focus away from your face and pick up background clutter, which can distract students.
+But wide-angle webcams also tend to take the focus away from your face and pick up background clutter, which can distract students.

 Conclusion